Government of San Diego County, California: Elected officers

-In addition to the Board of Supervisors, there are several elected officers that form the Government of San Diego County that are required by the California Constitution and California law, and authorized under the Charter.
+In addition to the Board of Supervisors, there are several elected officers that form the government of San Diego County that are required by the California Constitution and California law, and authorized under the Charter.

-The San Diego County Sheriff's Department provides general-service law enforcement to unincorporated areas of the county, serving as the equivalent of the county police for unincorporated areas of the county, and as incorporated cities within the county which have contracted with the agency for law-enforcement services (known as "contract cities").
+The San Diego County Sheriff's Office provides general-service law enforcement to unincorporated areas of the county, serving as the equivalent of the county police for unincorporated areas of the county, and as incorporated cities within the county which have contracted with the agency for law-enforcement services (known as "contract cities").
 The Sheriff's Department is also responsible for the county jails, courthouses, and specialized countywide services such as search and rescue, SWAT, etc.

 The San Diego County District Attorney prosecutes felony and misdemeanor crimes that occur within the jurisdiction of San Diego County.

 The San Diego County Assessor/Recorder/County Clerk is also an elected officer.
 As county assessor, they are responsible for real estate appraisals for tax purposes (assessments), as county recorder they are responsible for accepting and recording legal instruments such as birth, marriage and death records, and as county clerk they are responsible for issuing marriage licenses and performing civil marriage ceremonies, and registering fictitious business name statements, notaries public, process servers and professional photocopiers.

 The San Diego County Board of Education is composed of five members elected from trustee areas.
 It maintains the policies for governance of the San Diego County Office of Education (SDCOE) and appoints the San Diego County Superintendent of Schools.